maikcodes/pokemon/README.md

 Hi there👋 I'm `maikcodes`.

-This project is React.js and CSS-only.
+This project is React and CSS-only.

 You can clone this repository and make changes as you wish